nab138/GearGlimpseRevolution/README.md

 ## Current Features

 - [x] Basic field placement
+- [x] Field Scaling & Rotation
+- [x] Transparent/Invisible Field
-- [x] Networktables support
+- [x] Networktables support for robot position (Sim or real robot)
 - [x] Robot switching
 - [x] Custom robot import
-- [x] Transparent/Invisible Field
+- [x] Built-in configuration options (long press to access)

 ## In progress features

 Features that are being worked on.
-Features with a checkmark are in a working state, but aren't included in the latest release yet.
+Features with a checkmark are in a working state, but aren't included in the latest release yet and may not be stable.

 - [x] AprilTag Detector
 - [x] Command Scheduler Display